nsoilis/animal-picker/README.md

 An interactive questionnaire to help identify mammals in Pennsylvania.

 Hello!
-Thank you for using my mammal identifier, here are some answers for some questions you might have?
+Thank you for using my mammal identifier, here are some answers for some questions you might have

 Q) Can this help me identify birds?
 A) No, I don't know birds very well